-Bilaterally, DOE collaborates in civil nuclear R&D and related issues through several vehicles, including the International Nuclear Energy Research Initiative, negotiated R&D agreements, memoranda of understanding, technical action plans, working groups and the International Nuclear Cooperation framework.
+Bilaterally, the DOE NE collaborates in civil nuclear R&D and related issues through several vehicles, including the International Nuclear Energy Research Initiative, negotiated R&D agreements, memoranda of understanding, technical action plans, working groups, and the International Nuclear Cooperation framework.

 The NRC has close working relationships with 35 countries and conducts confirmatory regulatory research in partnership with nuclear safety agencies and institutes in more than 20 countries.
 Research includes, but is not limited to, the following projects and programmes: